WitherOrNot/cbs-docs/ImageDeployment.md

 Staged images are the most common form of Windows installation image, where each edition is installed directly to a separate sub-image.

-Prior to late versions of Windows 10, this installation was done with DISM.
+Prior to Windows 10 1903, this installation was done with DISM.
 From late Windows 10 onwards, this installation was done with CBSS, an internal fork of Vista's PkgMgr.
 Thanks to leaks from internal test updates, CBSS is [publicly available](https://archive.org/download/windows-10.0-kb-9999999-x-64).

 Since it is unclear from available data whether the DISM API or command-line tool was used, DISM commands will be used to represent operations done with DISM for convenience.